Frederick Spring: Military career

-Spring was commissioned into the Royal Lincolnshire Regiment as a second lieutenant on 7 May 1898, and promoted to lieutenant on 3 January 1900.
-He served with the regiment in South Africa during the Second Boer War, from June 1900 he took part in operations in Transvaal.
+Spring was commissioned as a subaltern into the Lincolnshire Regiment (later the Royal Lincolnshire Regiment) as a second lieutenant on 7 May 1898, and promoted to lieutenant on 3 January 1900.

+He served with the regiment in South Africa during the Second Boer War, which began in October 1899, and from June 1900 he took part in operations in Transvaal.
 He was again seconded for service in South Africa in April 1902, when he commanded a mounted infantry contingent.

-The war ended two months later, and Spring left Cape Town in the SS Dunera in late September 1902, arriving at Southampton early the following month.
-He was back with his regiment in January 1903.
+The war ended just a few weeks later, and Spring left Cape Town in the SS Dunera in late September 1902, arriving at Southampton early the following month.

-Spring was adjutant of the 2nd Battalion of his regiment between 1904 and 1907, and was promoted to captain in 1905.
-He retired from the army as a major in 1907, but was recalled to service at the outbreak of the First World War.
+He was back with his regiment in January 1903 and was adjutant of the 2nd Battalion of his regiment between 1904 and 1907, and was promoted to captain in 1905.
+He retired from the army in 1907, but was recalled to service at the outbreak of the First World War.

 First World War

-Spring initially served as an Embarkation Officer, but was soon posted to the Staff of the 33rd (Infantry) Brigade as its Signals Officer.
-He was deployed to Gallipoli with the brigade in 1915, and was involved in the successful capture of "Chocolate Hill" by the 6th (Service) Battalion of the Lincolnshire Regiment from Ottoman Empire forces during the Battle of Sari Bair.
-However, the battalion suffered heavy losses and Spring was injured in the action.
-Upon recovery he was promoted to lieutenant-colonel in June 1916, and took command of the 11th (Service) Battalion of the Essex Regiment, which at the time was engaged on the Western Front with the 6th Infantry Division.
-Whilst in this position Spring presided over a divisional court martial that sentenced Private Harry Farr of the 1st Battalion West Yorkshire Regiment to death for cowardice.
-Spring commanded the 11th (S) Battalion Essex Regiment during the Battle of the Somme, and at the Battle of Cambrai.
+Spring initially served as an embarkation officer, but was soon posted to the staff of the 33rd (Infantry) Brigade as its signals officer.
+He was promoted to major, dated back to April 1915, and deployed to Gallipoli with the brigade in 1915, and was involved in the successful capture of "Chocolate Hill" by the 6th (Service) Battalion of the Lincolnshire Regiment from Ottoman Empire forces during the Battle of Sari Bair.
+However, the battalion suffered heavy losses and Spring himself was injured in the action.

+Upon recovery he took command of the 11th (Service) Battalion, Essex Regiment and was granted the temporary rank of lieutenant colonel while employed in this role.
+The battalion at the time was engaged on the Western Front with the 6th Division.
+Whilst in this position Spring presided over a divisional court martial that sentenced Private Harry Farr of the 1st Battalion, West Yorkshire Regiment, to death for cowardice.
+Spring commanded the 11th Essex Regiment during the Battle of the Somme, and at the Battle of Cambrai.
 He was promoted to colonel in 1918.
 In September 1918 he returned to the 33rd Brigade as its brigadier-general.
 He was Mentioned in Despatches five times over the course of the war.
 He was also awarded the Croix de guerre by the French government.